 The present questionnaire study was performed to assess the knowledge, attitude and practices regarding the osteoarthritis amongst the physiotherapists.
 The results suggests that the importance of continuing professional development and clinical experience in the osteoarthritis rehabilitation.
 There is customized management approach which is consistent with recommendations from osteoarthritis guidelines with respect to patient assessment and treatment planning apart from some differences like weight management.
 The importance, safety and effectiveness of early access to a physiotherapist in patients with musculoskeletal disorders have been proven.
 In this study, there is identification of the evidence- to- practice gap that can lead to non- evidence - based practice behaviors for the treatment of patients with knee OA.
 The physiotherapists apply different combinations.

-A similar cross sectional study was conducted by Battista et al., in 2021 to assess Italian physiotherapists’ knowledge of and adherence to osteoarthritis clinical
+A similar cross-sectional study was conducted by Battista et al., in 2021 to assess Italian physiotherapists’ knowledge of and adherence to osteoarthritis clinical

 practice guidelines osteoarthritis CPGs (Clinical Practice Guidelines).
 In this online survey divided into two sections investigating knowledge of and adherence to CPGs was developed based on three high- quality, recent and relevant CPGs.
 In the first section, participants had to express their agreement with 24 CPG statements through a 1 (completely disagree) to 5 (completely agree) scale.
 They defined a ≥ 70% agreement with a statement as consensus.
 In the second section, participants were shown a clinical case, with different interventions to choose from.
 Participants were classified as ‘Delivering’ (all recommended interventions selected), ‘Partially Delivering’ (some recommended interventions missing) and ‘Non-Delivering’ (at least one non-recommended interventions selected) the recommended intervention, depending on chosen interventions.
 They founded that 822 physiotherapists (mean age (SD): 35.8 (13.3); female 47%) completed the survey between June and July 2020.
 In the first section, consensus was achieved for 13/24 statements.
 In the second section, 25% of the participants were classified as